ajthor/symbolic-controls-toolbox/DEVELOPMENT.md

 ## Directory Structure

 The library is organized by module.
 Each module contains code relevant to a specific functionality available in the library.
+Each module can be thought of as a separate library.

 On a basic level, the core C++ classes are contained in the [`models`](https://github.com/ajthor/symbolic-controls-toolbox/tree/master/models) directory, while the functionality which works with these models resides in the appropriate directories at the top level.

-An example of the modular directory structure is given by the following directory structure.
+An example of the modular structure is given by the following directory structure.

 ```shell
 top